Selaginella tortipila: Ecology

-Selaginella tortipila completely dominates the communities and species on the rocky surfaces according to Steven S. Larson and Wade T. Batson; mainly in the regions of abundance including Pickens and Greenville countries of South Carolina.
+Selaginella tortipila completely dominates the communities and species on the rocky surfaces according to Steven S. Larson and Wade T. Batson; mainly in the regions of S. tortipila's abundance including Pickens and Greenville countries of South Carolina.
 High and relevant statistical percent frequency values and plant density have been well documented providing strong evidence of its dominance in the region.
 The strategy is to take possession of large areas on the surface of rock and then expand in all directions once well established on the surface of granite.